-Though inherited genes can cause breast cancer, this isn’t always the case.
-In fact, only 5 to 10 percent of breast cancers are related to inherited genes, according to Breastcancer.org.
+Although inherited genes can cause breast cancer, they aren’t always the cause.
+In fact, only 5 to 10 percent of breast cancers are related to inherited genes.
 Breast cancer can also be caused by gene mutations that are not inherited.
 If this type of mutation occurs in a gene called HER2, it may result in HER2-positive breast cancer.

 Human epidermal growth factor receptor 2 (HER2) is a gene that creates HER2 proteins.
 HER2 proteins act as receptors on breast cells and promote breast cell growth.
-Every woman has HER2 in her breast cells.
+Everyone has HER2 in their breast cells.

 In a healthy breast cell, HER2 is responsible for repairing the cell and growing more cells.
 If the HER2 gene mutates, it causes an uncontrolled increase in HER2 protein.
 This causes cells to grow and divide out of control, which may lead to cancer.
-According to the Mayo Clinic, in about one of every five (20 percent) of breast cancer cases, HER2 genes don’t function correctly.
+In about 20 percent of breast cancer cases, HER2 genes don’t function correctly.

 HER2-positive breast cancer is not inherited from a parent.
 Instead, it’s considered a somatic genetic mutation.
 Somatic gene mutations occur after conception.
 Having a close relative with HER2-positive breast cancer does not increase your risk for breast cancer or HER2-positive breast cancer.

 HER2-positive breast cancers are sometimes more aggressive than other types of breast cancer.
-HER2-positive breast cancers also don’t always respond to hormone treatment.
+Additionally, HER2-positive breast cancers don’t always respond to hormone treatment.

 If you’ve been diagnosed with breast cancer, your doctor may conduct a test to determine if your breast cancer is HER2-positive.
-If it is, this will affect your treatment course.
+If so, this will affect your treatment course.

-HER2 testing is not foolproof, however.
-HER2 tests are sometimes wrong.
-If your breast cancer is HER2-positive but your test results show it’s negative, this may greatly impact your cancer treatment.
+HER2 testing are sometimes wrong, however.
+If your breast cancer is HER2-positive, but your test results incorrectly show it’s negative, this may greatly impact your cancer treatment.
 Talk with your doctor about their confidence in your test results.
 If you’re concerned, or if your results are borderline, ask for a second HER2 test.

 Most inherited breast cancer cases can be traced to one of two abnormal genes: breast cancer gene one (BRCA1) and breast cancer gene two (BRCA2).

-Every woman has both BRCA1 and BRCA2 genes.
+Everyone has both BRCA1 and BRCA2 genes.
 They’re designed to repair cell damage and help restore normal, healthy breast cells.
-In some women, however, these genes stop performing properly and begin growing and mutating abnormally.
-This activity increases a woman’s risk for breast cancer.
+In some people, however, these genes stop performing properly and begin growing and mutating abnormally.
+This increases the risk for breast cancer.

 These abnormal gene mutations can be passed from generation to generation.
-If your mother, grandmother, sister, or aunt have had breast cancer or ovarian cancer, you’re more likely to have the mutated gene.
+If you’ve had a mother, grandmother, sister, or aunt with breast cancer or ovarian cancer, you’re more likely to have the mutated gene.

 A genetic test can tell you if you have mutated BRCA genes.
 It’s important to know that genetic testing is most helpful when you have a strong family history of either breast or ovarian cancer.

-If you would like to be tested, contact your doctor or your hospital’s education office.
+If you’d like to be tested, contact your doctor or your hospital’s education office.
 Ask for a recommendation for a genetic counselor.
-Make an appointment, and discuss the risks and benefits of having a BRCA genetic test.
+Make an appointment, and discuss the risks of having a BRCA genetic test.

 Your genes may affect your risk for breast cancer, but your lifestyle may have the greatest impact.
 Whether or not you have mutated genes, it’s important to lower your risk whenever you can.